What are the Best Currency Pairs to Trade? - The Best Currency Pairs to Trade in Forex

 CHF - 9 % of all daily market transactions

-The US dollar currency is a safe haven currency, because it is held as a reserve by many central banks.
+The US dollar currency is a safe haven currency, because it's held as a reserve by many central banks.
 In times of economic recession the dollar will strengthen due to the fact that traders & investors buy the dollar because of its safe haven status.
 On the other hand when the economies are doing well people will go for those that are higher yielding such as the EURO, Pound, Swiss Franc and Australian Dollar.

 In the market the dollar is traded against other major currencies, these are Euro, Japanese Yen, British Pound & Swiss Franc.

 Euro or EUR - Euro currency has a strong international presence because it represents 17 Euro-zone member countries of the European Monetary Union.
-Because the Euro represents 17 economies, this makes the Euro the second most transacted after the US dollar.
+Because the Euro represents 17 economies, this makes the Euro the second most transacted after the USA dollar.

 British Pound or GBP - Britain economy is the third largest economy after the US & the Japanese Economy.
 This makes the British pound liquid & it is the fourth most transacted in the market.

-Swiss Franc or CHF - Swiss Franc currency is the only major of a major European country that does not belong to the European Monetary Union or G-7 countries.
+Swiss Franc or CHF - Swiss Franc currency is the only major of a major European country that doesn't belong to the European Monetary Union or G-7 countries.
 Although the Swiss economy is relatively small, the Swiss Franc is one of the five major currencies in the Market.
 This is because of the strength of the Swiss banking system & the Swiss economy which makes the Swiss Franc stable with a high demand that exceeds supply.

 The Best Currency Pairs To Trade